dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 of Curve25519, see {{PROOF}}.

-The security of X-Wing relies crucially on the specifics of the Fujisaki-Okamoto transformation used in ML-KEM-768.
-In particular, the X-Wing combiner cannot be assumed to be secure, when used with different KEMs.
+The security of X-Wing relies crucially on the specifics of the Fujisaki-Okamoto transformation used in ML-KEM-768: the X-Wing combiner cannot be assumed to be secure, when used with different KEMs.
+In particular it is not known to be safe to leave out the post-quantum ciphertext from the combiner in the general case.

 # IANA Considerations {#iana}